 Why You Must Feed the Soil to Grow Nutrient-Rich Food

 Whatever type of food you raise, it all starts with the soil.

 Think about it for a moment.
 Your vegetables and fruit trees can only put valuable nutrients into produce if they can pull minerals up from the soil via their roots.
 Likewise, the grass and other plants that feed your livestock and in turn feed your family also depend on the soil for nutrients.

-Therefore, the soil needs to be the focus of your farm.
+Therefore, if you want to grow nutrient-rich food, the soil needs to be the focus of your farm.